TesfayZ/Random-Forest-Classifier/model_card_template.md

 The model can be used by organizations and researchers to analyze income disparity, understand demographic trends, and make data-driven decisions in areas such as social services, employment, and policy-making.
 However, tt is essential to note that the model is intended for exploratory analysis and should not be used as the sole basis for high-stakes decisions.

 ## Training Data
 The model was trained on a publicly available dataset containing census information from the U.S. population, which includes demographic attributes such as age, education, work class, occupation, and more.
-The training dataset consists of 22,792 instances, with 14 features.
+The training dataset consists of 26,026 instances, with 14 features.

 ## Evaluation Data
-The evaluation of the model was conducted on a separate test set of 9,769 instances, drawn from the same dataset.
-The evauation data is taken from 30% of the original data.
-This resulted in better prediction than evaluating with 20%, is because the data has more salaries belew $50K than above $50k.
+The evaluation of the model was conducted on a separate test set of 6,508 instances, drawn from the same dataset.
+The evauation data is taken from 20% of the original data.
+The random forest classifier is trained with class_weight='balanced' to consider the imbalance between salaries belew $50K  and above $50k, which is 3:1.
 This ensures that the model's performance metrics are indicative of its generalization ability to unseen data.

 ## Metrics
 The model was evaluated using the following metrics:
-Accuracy: 0.8537
+Accuracy: 0.8599
-Precision: 0.7220
+Precision: 0.7631
-Recall: 0.6219
+Recall: 0.6251
-F1 Score: 0.6682
+F1 Score: 0.6872
 These metrics indicate that the model performs well, particularly in terms of accuracy and precision, while still maintaining a balanced recall score.

 ## Ethical Considerations